c-larocque/A3_W4_SQL/README.md

 # Node, Express, SQL and live data

-There are issues with connecting to the database when the form is run.

 Git clone to the directory of your choice, cd into the project folder and NPM install.
 Run npm start and navigate to localhost:3000